wasnotrice/shoes-atom/README.md

     Shoes gets compiled to `dist/shoes.js`.
 The example app in `examples/hello/src` gets compiled to `examples/hello/dist`.

-4. Now, open the example app with your Atom app.
+4. Open the example app with your Atom app.
 On OS X, that looks like this:

         $ /Applications/Atom.app/Contents/MacOS/Atom examples/hello/dist